whatmakeart/whatmakeart.github.io/content/art-faq/artist-portfolio-website-how-to-guide.md

 The internet is full of information about how to make websites.
 That is part of the greatness of the internet, the sharing of information.
 Some of the information is good while other information is less good.
 For good information the Mozilla Foundation is a good place to start [https://foundation.mozilla.org/en/](https://foundation.mozilla.org/en/) reading about website best practices.

 In addition, there is more information about coding and design websites than you could consume in a lifetime.
-Here is a [link](https://www.google.com/search?q=web+design+tutorials) to [Search Results](https://www.google.com/search?q=web+design+tutorials) to get you started.
+Here is a [tutorial video showing how to make an online portfolio website](https://youtu.be/MpEIUE9O73k) as well as a link to [Search Results of web design tutorials](https://www.google.com/search?q=web+design+tutorials) to get you started.

 ### Pros